 Value and Tenure

-The Bursary shall be awarded annually by the Massey Business School Development Fund Advisory Group.
+The bursary shall be awarded by the Massey Business School Development Fund Advisory Group.

-The Committee may at their discretion award an extra bursary in a given year, depending on the availability of funds.
+The selection panel may, at their discretion, award an extra bursary in a given year, depending on the availability of funds.

 Page authorised by Web Content Manager